earthcomputing/bjackson-trace-analyzer/README.md

 --

+## Server Naming:

+The one niggly little detail that's needed is the ip-addr of the host:

+    ifconfig -a | grep -w inet
+    # your ip-addr here:
+    export advert_host='192.168.0.71'

+The value above can be used either in your normal laptop shell, or within containers in or to access the 'outside' network/host.

+CAVEAT: Be careful about moving among DHCP hosts or networks.
+Docker doesn't intercept host address changes, so the whole environment may need to be torn down and built up again.
+This may so be required even if the bindings "wink out" and are then restored to their previous value(s).
+If it happens to work in that case, thank your lucky stars.

+TL;DR : We can't use 'localhost' because within Docker containers name translation is done locally AND also the ipaddr 127.0.0.1 is intercepted to be the container itself.

 ## Integrating with Kafka

 With thanks to David Francoeur, it's possible to use existing Docker images built by confluent to run a completely off-the-shelf version of Kafka.
-The one niggly little detail that's needed is the ip-addr of the host:

-    ifconfig -a | grep -w inet
-    launch-kafka.sh <your-ipaddr-here>
+    launch-kafka.sh ${advert_host}

 Complete details on how configuration works (TL;DR):